james-pearce/james-pearce.github.io/_posts/2021-02-16-scikit-learn-successive-halving-example.markdown

-Accoring to the cross-validation AUC score on the _training_ set, successive halving produced a better model than the naive GBM after iteration 4.
+According to the cross-validation AUC score on the _training_ set, successive halving produced a better model than the naive GBM after iteration 4.

 Check the performance of the final model against the test set.
 This will show us whether the performance has improved compared with the initial baseline model we fit against the same test set.